- Plans: Free version (contains ads); Premium version (ad-free) for $2.99 per month or $29.99 per year

 Getting Started With Wismo Budget

-To get started with Wismo, you’ll need to provide your name, email address, and phone number.
+To get started with Wismo Budget, you’ll need to provide your name, email address, and phone number.
 You’ll then create a username that doesn’t contain personally identifiable information, such as your first and last name or your home address.
 That’s crucial because other users can see what you’re spending money on.

 Next, you’ll answer some basic questions about your personal finances, covering your monthly income, housing costs, and transportation costs.

 Once you’ve done that, you’ll land on your app’s dashboard, which lays out:

 - Your recurring spending based on your answers to the initial questions

 - Your daily budget based on the information you’ve provided so far

 - Your daily spend, which starts at $0 and increases as you enter transactions

 Adding Income and Expenses

 On the main dashboard, use the “+” button to add a new one-time transaction.
 You can enter the amount and spending category.
 Or, simply enter the amount of the transaction and its category with or without snapping a picture of the transaction receipt.

 When you’ve entered all your expenses, click Close the Books to get your final spend tally for the day and see how it compares with your daily budget.
 Your daily budget is your monthly income minus recurring expenses divided by the number of days in the month.

 But it’s crucial you remember that Wismo has a social component.
-It shares what you spend money on (your debit and credit card transaction amounts and categories with other users.
+It shares what you spend money on (your debit and credit card transaction amounts and categories) with other users.
 In other words, your fellow Wismo users will see that you spent $50 on “fun.”
-However, this information is anonymized and doesn’t included payee details.
+However, this information is anonymized and doesn’t include payee details.
 Other users will only see your username, not your real name.

 You can also enter recurring expenses in about a dozen categories, including housing and transportation, utilities, insurance, subscriptions, health, loans/debt, and savings goals.